BrendanHiggins/BrendanHiggins.github.io/_posts/2022-04-23-Canine-Kidney-Disease.md

 ## Hydration

 Since a diseased/damaged kidney is not as effective at filtering waste products from the body via urination you must consider your dog's hydration.
-Afterall, apparently the first "sign" of kidney issues is an increase in a dog's thirst...I never thought Oliver was an unusually thirsty dog, but then again who pays that close attention to their dogs drinking habits?
+After-all, apparently the first "sign" of kidney issues is an increase in a dog's thirst...I never thought Oliver was an unusually thirsty dog, but then again who pays that close attention to their dogs drinking habits?

 With this in mind, you should give your dog a good supply of clean, filtered, fresh water.
 This was the easiest adjustment for me.
 Prior to diagnosis, Oliver drank out of a bowl in the kitchen which I'd fill with sink water when it was empty or low - pretty standard.
 Instead, he now has a 1 gallon "Replendish" [gravity waterer](https://smile.amazon.com/dp/B0057LAH6E) that I bought for $12 on Amazon.
 The "Petmate" brand I bought also comes with a little slot for a small charcoal filter to help further filter the water.
 You can buy replacement [packs of 12 filters](https://smile.amazon.com/Filters-Petmate-Replendish-Mason-Fountains/dp/B01N7N0UCU) for around $11.
 So...this was as cheap and easy adjustment  to make - plus I don't have to check the water nearly as often (the 1 gallon lasts at least 3-4 days between Oliver and my other small dog, Bailey).